WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 [datasheet](https://digico.biz/wp-content/uploads/2020/04/DiGiCo-S21-Data-Sheet-1.pdf)!
 Note that this desk gets a bit laggy if you cram too many scenes into it (you know who you are).
 Would recommend looking into TheatreMix if you want to mix on DCA's during a show!
 It is suspected WAC and FAB own about 12 of these sound desks.
-WAC also own an S31, which just has more channels if you need.
+WAC also own an S31, which just has more faders if you need (but the same I/O).

 :::lore